-The project was launched at Trinity College by Ireland’s Minister for Arts, Heritage and the Gaeltacht Jimmy Deenihan who said, “This online edition is a rich source for anyone interested in Irish history, military history, women’s history and genealogy and takes its place within a collection of other publicly available online resources that shed light on Ireland’s complicated past.”
+The project was launched in 2012 at Trinity College Dublin by Ireland’s Minister for Arts, Heritage and the Gaeltacht of the time, Jimmy Deenihan.
+Minister Deenihan said at the launch, “This online edition is a rich source for anyone interested in Irish history, military history, women’s history and genealogy and takes its place within a collection of other publicly available online resources that shed light on Ireland’s complicated past.”

-In the diary she writes about how news travelled from the city center out to the South Dublin coastal town of Monkstown, about the Easter Rising.
+In the diary, Mary Martin writes about how news of the Easter Rising travelled from Dublin city center out to the South Dublin coastal town of Monkstown.

-On Tuesday, 25th April 1916, she wrote, “A very quiet peaceful day here but we hear (no newspapers published or mails arriving) that the Sinn Feiners are still in possession of GPO, & Westland Row & are defying the military.
+On Tuesday, April 25 1916, she wrote, “A very quiet peaceful day here but we hear (no newspapers published or mails arriving) that the Sinn Féiners are still in possession of GPO, & Westland Row & are defying the military.
 They say several people have been killed & that the GPO has changed hands a couple of times.”

 “It is predicted food will get very scarce so ordered what I can conveniently get.
 No mail boat came in so there is no tidings of the boys.
 In the afternoon I went to the Tea Rooms we had a good many soldiers & sailors mostly of Staffordshire regiment.
 This has been a glorious day it is too terrible to think how it is being desecrated with murders & pillage for of course the mob is looting the shops.”